t-crest/soc-comm/README.md

  * An IO device can insert wait cycles by asserting `ack` later
  * The CPU may issue a new read or write command in the same cycle `ack` is asserted

-The PipeCon specification fits well with...
+The PipeCon specification fits well for pipelined processors, being parallel to the memory stage that has one clock cycle read latency.

 This definition is basically the same as the CoreIO from Patmos, which itself is a valid OCP interface.
 However, as OCP is a big specification and not used so much, we define here the simplified version without a reference to OCP.

 A read or write command are signaled by an asserted ```rd``` or ```wr```.
 The address and write data (if it is a write) need to be valid during